catiscat/sunWeb/README.md

 - #### All data input is cleaned.

-    - There is a CleanData.class.php file to clean all the input data to make sure the basic safety of the blog system.
+    - There is a CleanData.class.php file in order to clean all the input data to make sure the basic safety of the blog system.

 - #### Checkcode is required